UmlsBERT: Clinical Domain Knowledge Augmentation of Contextual Embeddings Using the Unified Medical Language System Metathesaurus: Methods

 \subsection{UmlsBERT Training}

-The conceptual outline of our system is as follow: Firstly, we initialized UmlsBERT with the pre-trained Bio\_ClinicalBERT model \cite{alsentzer-etal-2019-publicly}, and then, we further pre-trained it with the updated Masked LM task on MIMIC-III notes.
-Afterwards, to perform the downstream tasks, we added a single linear layer on top of UmlsBERT and `fine-tuned' it to the task at hand, using either the associated embedding for each token or the embedding of the \textit{[CLS]} token.
-The same fine-tuning method was applied to all other models used for comparison.
-In order to keep the experiment controlled, we used the same vocabulary and the WordPiece tokenization \cite{Wu2016GooglesNM} across all the models.
+We initialize UmlsBERT with the pre-trained Bio\_ClinicalBERT model \citep{alsentzer-etal-2019-publicly}, and then we further pre-train it with the updated Masked LM task on MIMIC-III notes.
+Afterwards, in order to perform the downstream tasks, we add a single linear layer on top of UmlsBERT and `fine-tuned' it to the task at hand, using either the associated embedding for each token or the embedding of the \textit{[CLS]} token.
+The same fine-tuning method is applied to all other models used for comparison.
+In order to keep the experiment controlled, we use the same vocabulary and WordPiece tokenization \citep{Wu2016GooglesNM} across all the models.
 WordPiece divides words not in the vocabulary into frequent sub-words.

-We did not experiment with a more complicated layer on top of UmlsBERT (such as the Bi-LSTM layer in \cite{Siarticle}), which might have hindered the performance of our model.
-This was because our goal was to demonstrate that incorporating domain knowledge was beneficial for the performance of the model, by showing that UmlsBert outperformed the other medical-based BERT models on a variety of medical NLP tasks (section \ref{results}).

-Finally, it should be noted that we chose the UMLS metathesaurus in our process of augmenting the UmlsBERT model for two reasons: \begin{enumerate*}[label=(\roman*)] \item The UMLS metathesaurus is a compendium of many popular biomedical vocabularies (e.g. MeSH \cite{Mesh} or ICD-10 \cite{icd10}) and by choosing to utilize the domain (medical) knowledge of UMLS, we are actually incorporating domain knowledge of the all the previous mention vocabularies. \item Our current work was focused on creating a clinical contextual embedding model capable of integrating domain (medical) knowledge.
-However we acknowledge that our method could even be applied to more general setting (e.g. by using WordNet \cite{wordnet} which is a large lexical database of the English language)). \end{enumerate*}
+Since our goal is to demonstrate the beneficial effect of incorporating domain knowledge in this study, we haven't experimented with a more complicated layer on top of UmlsBERT (e.g. the Bi-LSTM layer in \citep{Siarticle}).
+This is because our goal is to demonstrate that incorporating domain knowledge was beneficial for the performance of the model by showing that UmlsBert outperformed the other medical-based BERT models on a variety of medical NLP tasks (Section \ref{results}).
+It should be noted that we chose the UMLS Metathesaurus in our process of augmenting the UmlsBERT model for two reasons: \begin{enumerate} \item We aim to create a clinical contextual embedding model that is capable of integrating domain (medical) knowledge. \item The UMLS Metathesaurus is a compendium of many popular biomedical vocabularies (e.g. MeSH \citep{Mesh} and ICD-10 \citep{icd10}).
+By choosing to utilize the domain (medical) knowledge of UMLS, we actually incorporate domain knowledge from all major internationally standardized clinical terminologies. \end{enumerate}

-In the pre-training phase, UmlsBERT was trained for $150,000$ steps with batch size of $32$, maximum sequence length of $128$ and learning rate of $5 \cdot 10^{-5}$.
-All other hyper-parameters were kept to their default values.
-Finally, it should be noted that the pre-training took $5$ days using 2 nVidia V100 16GB GPU's with 224 GB of system RAM running Ubuntu 18.04.3 LTS.
+In the pre-training phase, UmlsBERT is trained for $1,000,000$ steps with a batch size of $64$, maximum sequence length of $128$ and learning rate of $5 \cdot 10^{-5}$.
+All other hyper-parameters are kept to their default values.
+UmlsBERT is trained by using 2 nVidia V100 16GB GPU's with 128 GB of system RAM running Ubuntu 18.04.3 LTS.